BeyondRobotix/AUAV-DroneCAN/README.md

 ## Features

+API changes can happen at any time in master.
+See the releases page to download a specific verison for your project.
+Once we've solved firmware updates over CAN we'll release a V1 version!

 - Send DroneCAN messages ✅
 - Receive DroneCAN messages ✅
 - Send NodeStatus ✅
 - Respond to NodeInfo ✅
 - Reboot on reboot request ✅
-- Dynamic Node Allocation ✅ (handshake is slightly limited but works)
+- Dynamic Node Allocation ✅
 - DroneCAN Parameters ✅
-- Firmware update over CAN 🔨
+- Firmware update over CAN 🔨 (need a bootloader system...)
 - FreeRTOS examples 🔨
 - Example project set 🔨